Ronnie Irani

-Ronald Charles Irani (born 26 October 1971) is a former England cricketer who played Tests and ODIs for England.
-He played only three Tests for England, with decidedly mixed success, but found a niche in One Day Internationals, where he gained much praise for his performances.
+Ronald Charles Irani (born 26 October 1971) is an English former cricketer.
+He played three Tests for England in 1996 and 1999, but found a niche in One Day Internationals, where he gained much praise for his performances.

 He spent most of his career at Essex County Cricket Club, latterly as captain, after starting at Lancashire.
 He is of Irani descent, the Iranis being a community of Persian Zoroastrians who immigrated to India during the British Raj.

 Irani was a genuine all-rounder until a knee injury in 2003 forced him to stop bowling and play as a specialist batsman.
-The recurring nature of this injury led to Irani being forced to retire from first-class cricket in June 2007.
-At Essex, Irani helped bring through promising players such as Alastair Cook (England Captain) and Ravinder Bopara (England Player) as well as winning two major One-Day Titles.
+The injury led to Irani being forced to retire from first-class cricket in June 2007.
+At Essex, Irani helped bring through promising players such as Alastair Cook and Ravinder Bopara, as well as winning two major One-Day Titles.
 Professionally he scored over 20,000 runs and took more than 650 wickets during his career.

-He announced his retirement from first-class cricket at the end of the 2007 season.

 Personal life

 Irani's father Jimmy Irani arrived in Bolton from Bombay, India in 1961 to play a summer's club cricket.
 During that summer he met 16-year-old Lancastrian Anne Main.
 The two married and had a son, Ronnie.
-Jimmy Irani was an enthusiastic, successful and prolific club cricketer with Daisy Hill in the Bolton Association who often put up overseas players, such as Farokh Engineer and Javed Miandad, during Ronnie's childhood.
+Jimmy Irani was an enthusiastic, successful and prolific club cricketer with Daisy Hill and Atherton in the Bolton Association who often put up overseas players, such as Farokh Engineer and Javed Miandad, during Ronnie's childhood.
+From March 1991 to May 1992 Irani was a director of F.A.M.
+Publishing Ltd, which has since changed its name to Parcel2Go.